Updated: 2 days ago

 1. Match Your Content ideas with Searchable Phrases

-So you think you have this excellent blog post idea etched out about travel in Switzerland, but aren’t sure if it’s precisely what your readers or even people scouring the web are looking for.
+So you think you have this excellent article post idea etched out about travel in Switzerland, but aren’t sure if it’s precisely what your readers or even people scouring the web are looking for.

 Believe it or not, there’s a simple way to find out: Google it!